J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

 Indexing allows items to be retrieved quickly - this might involve using a tree structure.
 Since the shorturl is the primary key, it's automatically indexed.

-There's a lot more nuance to maintaining indices and improving database performance, but I don't expect performance to be an issue, so I left that alone.
+There's more nuance to improving database performance, but I don't expect performance to be an issue, so I left that alone.

 To verify the table properties, I ran <span class="code">\d shortenings</span>:
 {% include img.html src="../pics/display_shortenings.png" %}

 ## Creating a New User

-The next step was to add a new user, as the default user I'd been using, "postgres", is the superuser.
+The next step was to add a new user, as the default database user I'd been using, "postgres", is the superuser/administrator.

 While still in psql, I ran the following commands to create the user "me" with password "password":

 <div class="code">CREATE ROLE me WITH ROLE LOGIN PASSWORD 'password';</div>

-Note the single quotes - sql uses these for strings.
+Note that SQL uses single quotes for strings.

 Next I gave the user search and insert permissions:
 <div class="code">GRANT SELECT, INSERT ON TABLE shortenings TO me;</div>